Trump administration finalizes rule that could make thousands more organs available for transplant

 Sen. Todd C. Young (R-Ind.), who introduced legislation to increase oversight of OPOs in 2019, said the new rules “will finally ensure that these organizations are held accountable and subject to metrics that are clear and verifiable.”

 Progress could come by collecting more organs from older donors with less than perfect organs that some OPOs have avoided and transplant surgeons have rejected to keep their success rates high.
-A Washington Post analysis last year found that as many as 27,000 people met the criteria in 2016 for organ donation — more than twice the number of actual donors.
+A Washington Post analysis in 2018 found that as many as 27,000 people met the criteria in 2016 for organ donation — more than twice the number of actual donors.
 The vast majority of untapped donors were older than 50.

 Lower-performing OPOs also face closure and takeover by better ones, beginning in 2026, after a four-year cycle of evaluating the OPOs under the new system.
 No OPO has been closed for poor performance in more than two decades.